makecodework/order/README.md

   All content stored in this folder and is divided into separate yml files.

 ### _includes
-  Each duplicate block of the website is placed into special files and stored in this folder:
+  Each duplicated block of the website is placed into special files and stored in this folder:

       header.html
       nav.html